Spbaehr/IoT49/doc/install.md

 ports
 ```

 This will print the name of the USB port.
 If more than one name appears, disconnect the ESP32 and repeat the `ports` command.
 The port name that disappeared is the one you are looking for.
-If this procedure fails, follow these [alternate instructions](usb_port.md).
+If this procedure fails, check [permissions](usb.md) and, if this does not solve the problem, follow these [alternate instructions](usb_port.md).

 **Note:** Some USB cables are only for charging and miss the necessary wires for data communication.
 If the `ports` command does not display a port name, try with a different cable, e.g. one available in the lab.